 I want Lilly Slaptsilli to be a household name.
 I believe comedy is ageless and I believe the timing is perfect for Lilly.
 I truly think South Africa will embrace a sassy drag comic.

-IS THERE A CHANCE “I’M GAGGING” WILL COME TO DURBAN?
+IS THERE A CHANCE “I’M GAGGING” WILL TOUR?

 Absolutely!
 I am excited for the nation to get to love and enjoy the humour of Lilly Slaptsilli.
 This is her moment.
 She has paid her school fees.